 We welcome journalists and other media professionals to learn more about Echoing Hope Ranch.
-For Media Inquiries, please contact Harlie at email@example.com.
+For media inquiries, please contact Pi Polletta, Development and Marketing Manager at [email protected].

 Local ranch teaches autistic adults the ‘ways of farming’

 Upon entering Echoing Hope Ranch, a 1,000-square-foot greenhouse can be seen to the left.

 The nursery contains several plant beds of carrots, romaine lettuce and caraflex cabbage.

 A group of four worked the plots on Tuesday morning in preparation for an upcoming harvest. read more

 Autistic children never really grow up.
 How are we going to take care of them?

 USA Today, January 21, 2016